oessayeg/so_long/README.md

 The project so_long is one of the projects in the second circle of the 42cursus.
 It aims to create a small 2d game using the minilibx.
 Here's a link to install it : [install minilibx](https://achedeuzot.me/2014/12/20/installer-la-minilibx/)
+Normally mandatory and bonus parts are separeted but I assembled theim here because the mandatory part is not fun at all.

 ### Objectives
   * Create a program that takes as argument a file (ending with '.ber') containing a map and displays a window representing each character with an image